isamu-isozaki/teamai_test/support/index.html.md

 In 2016 and 2017 we expanded the support team significantly, and this trend will continue in 2018.
 Along the way, the Support team developed internal training tools to assist in rapid, robust, self-guided training for any team member.
 As GitLab -- the product -- continues to expand, so will the skill and knowledge of all Support Engineers to be able to continue providing an excellent customer support experience.

 Know someone who might be a great fit for our team?
-Please refer them to the [Support Engineer job description](/job-families/engineering/support-engineer).
+Please refer them to the [Support Engineer job description](/job-families/engineering/support-engineer/index.html.md).

 **Actionable Analytics**

-Better reporting on ticket metrics (topic, response times, product it relates to, etc.) will help guide the Support Team's priorities in terms of adding to the greatest documentation needs, bug fixes, and support processes.
+Better reporting on ticket metrics (topic, response times, product it relates to, etc./index.html.md) will help guide the Support Team's priorities in terms of adding to the greatest documentation needs, bug fixes, and support processes.

 ----